alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ## 07/xx/24 -  Eric Smith -     Version 4.2.1
 **Updates:**
 -   New Feature: Add a Remove Row action as the first or last column in a Datatable.
 -       New outputs include a collection and a count of the removed rows.
+-       You can specify the maximum number of rows that can be removed.
+-   Selected Rows are now persistent when Paginating, Searching, Filtering, Sorting, and Removing!
+-   A new output attribute (outputRemainingRows) will provide all records passed into the table with all edits made to those records, less all records (if any) that were removed
 -   Implemented a default setting (SHOW_DEBUG_INFO = false) to hide record details from console and debug logs
 -       Source code changes in ers_datatableUtils.js, ers_DatatableController.cls & ers_QueryNRecords.cls
 -   Console.log statements are now identified with the Datatable's header label